Agovvvvv/deep-learning-melanoma-detection/README.md

 - Only handles 40% of cases (60% flagged for review)
 - Use case: When false positives must be minimized

-**Recommended:** With optimized TTA and ensemble methods, the **90% threshold** provides exceptional performance - detecting over 19 out of 20 melanomas with 95.8% precision, making it ideal for real-world screening applications with clinical oversight.
+**Recommended:** The **ConvNeXtBase ensemble at 99% threshold** provides exceptional performance - detecting nearly all melanomas with 98.59% precision, making it ideal for real-world screening applications with clinical oversight.
+For comprehensive performance data across all models and thresholds, see the [detailed metrics](metrics.md).

 ---